gbraekmans/enshure/doc/user/logging.rst

   As seen in the example above, gzipping the output does add some extra bytes if the ouput is small, but the real gains are to be made when there is lots of output.
+For ``xz`` the amount of "padding" was too large to justify it's use.